-The IDEAS Center: (2nd floor of Central Library) offers free tutoring to all students with a focus on transfer students, sophomores, veterans, and others undergoing a transition to UT Arlington.
-To schedule an appointment with a peer tutor or mentor, email IDEAS@uta.edu or call (817)272-6593.
+The IDEAS Center: (2nd Floor of Central Library) offers FREE tutoring to all students with a focus on transfer students, sophomores, veterans and others undergoing a transition to UT Arlington.
+Students can drop in, or check the schedule of available peer tutors at www.uta.edu/IDEAS, or call (817)272-6593.